svaarala/duktape-wiki/Portability.md

 ### TCC

 TCC has zero sign handling issues; Duktape mostly works but zero sign is not handled correctly.
-This results in Ecmascript non-compliance, for instance `1/-0` evaluates to `Infinity`, not `-Infinity` as it should.
+This results in ECMAScript non-compliance, for instance `1/-0` evaluates to `Infinity`, not `-Infinity` as it should.

 ### VBCC (AmigaOS / TOS)